ansys/grantami-bomanalytics/doc/source/index/intro.rst

 Starting in version 2024 R1, Granta MI provides a method for managing sustainability data as part of the Restricted Substances and Sustainability solution.
-The ``grantami-bomanalytics`` package now also exposes an API allowing to evaluate the sustainability performance of BoMs (Bills of Materials).
+The ``grantami-bomanalytics`` package now also exposes an API allowing users to evaluate the sustainability performance of BoMs (Bills of Materials).

 Background